 Investors continue to fall prey to the Bitcoin Profit scam because of the company’s vigorous marketing tactics.
 It does everything it can to lure in unsuspecting traders, using fake celebrity endorsements and hiding negative reviews.

 5 Reasons Why Not to Use Bitcoin Profit

 When you look past the positive press, you discover many reasons why you shouldn’t use the platform.
 Here are five that will convince you to stay far, far away.

 The claims across multiple Bitcoin Profit variations are ridiculous.
 One site claims that users can make $800 per day on a $250 deposit.
 Another site, Profit Bitcoin, says that members average $13,000 per day.
 If these returns were legit, everyone would be using the platform.

 2. Constant Phone Calls

 Victims of Bitcoin Profit fraud face constant phone calls.
 When you provide your number upon registration, a team member will instantly call you to request a deposit.
-Subsequent calls will pressure you into depositing even more money.
+Subsequent calls will pressure you into transferring even more money from your bank account.

 3. Bad Reviews